 Back in Baker City, South of Campbell St on 10th, Hwy 30 bends into Broadway, and if you travel east on Broadway to Dewey Ave (aka Hwy 7) you can turn south on Hwy 7 to go to Phillips Lake and Sumpter, the Sumpter Valley Dredge State Heritage Area, and the Sumpter Valley RR are about a half hour away from Baker City.
 (South on Hwy 30 takes you back to I-84.)

 Exit 302 from I-84 takes you to the National Historic Oregon Trail Interpretive Center, some heritage markers, and access to old Oregon Trail wagon ruts—a tremendous treat for history buffs.
+For more photos and info about that, scroll down near the end of

 I enjoyed staying at the Geiser Grand Hotel in historic downtown Baker City.
 They were accommodating, the ADA room was nice and big with a spacious bathroom.
 Dinner and breakfast via room service was excellent (the lovely dining room was closed for COVID).
 They have an interesting small museum of sorts in the basement.